Object Detection in Aerial Images: A Large-Scale Benchmark and Challenges: Properties of DOTA

 \subsubsection{DOTA-v1.5}

 DOTA-v1.5 uses the same images as DOTA-v1.0, but extremely small instances (less than 10 pixels) are also annotated.
-Moreover, a new category, "container crane" containing 402,089 instances in total is added.
+Moreover, a new category, ``container crane" containing 402,089 instances in total is added.
 The number of images and dataset splits are the same as those in DOTA-v1.0.
-This version was released for the DOAI Challenge 2019 on Object Detection in Aerial Images in conjunction with CVPR 2019.